Learn 📚

 How do I know if my hashtags are contextually relevant?

 The best way to understand this is to really look at your account as a whole, and then zero in.
 What sort of content do you post?
 Let’s say it’s fashion-based.
 Now, look at each individual post.
 How can you accurately describe that post to someone who can’t physically see it?
-If you posted a picture of yourself in a red satin dress in Paris, you might talk about the location, the dress shape, the material, etc.
+If you posted a picture of yourself in a stylish semi-formal attire in Paris, you might talk about the location, the dress shape, the material, etc.

 (You can also couple this up by optimizing your post’s ‘Alt Text’, but more on that later on in the article.)